Mahakdahake/MoleculesAndMachines/README.md

 # MoleculesAndMachines
-Biotechnologist by training, innovator at heart.
-I use AI tools like AlphaFold &amp; Chimera to study how viruses like SARS-CoV-2 enter cells.
-Skilled in tissue culture &amp; Western blotting, I'm passionate about solving real-world health puzzles and exploring research at the intersection of biology &amp; AI.
+Biotechnologist blending AI and molecular biology to tackle viral entry.
+I used AlphaFold & Chimera to visualize smart protein binders targeting SARS-CoV-2.
+From cell culture to Western blotting, I bring both code and culture to the fight against infectious diseases.